Holkham Hall: Design: architects and attributions

 In 1734, the first foundations were laid; however, building was to continue for thirty years, until the completion of the great house in 1764.

-Design

-The Palladian style was admired by Whigs such as Thomas Coke, who sought to identify themselves with the Romans of antiquity.
-Kent was responsible for the external appearance of Holkham; he based his design on Palladio's unbuilt Villa Mocenigo, as it appears in I Quattro Libri dell'Architettura, but with modifications.
+Kent was largely responsible for the external appearance of Holkham; he based his design on Palladio's unbuilt Villa Mocenigo, as it appears in I Quattro Libri dell'Architettura but with modifications.
+He was also mainly responsible for the interiors of the Southwest pavilion, or family wing block, particularly the Long Library.
+The architectural historian Frank Salmon is certain that Kent, while influenced by others principally Coke, was the ultimate originator of the designs of Holkham as executed.
+Kent had earlier gained considerable experience on his move from artist to building and landscape architect at other houses in Norfolk and elsewhere, including at Raynham Hall and Houghton Hall.